 As we all know, 40GBASE-SR4 QSFP+ transceivers usually use a parallel multimode fiber (MMF) link to achieve 40G.
 It offers 4 independent transmit and receive channels, each capable of 10G operation for an aggregate data rate of 40G over 100 meters of OM3 MMF or 150 meters of OM4 MMF.
-However, for 40GBASE-LR4 QSFP+ transceivers, there are two kinds of links.
+However, for 40GBASE-LR4 QSFP+ transceivers, there are two types of links.
 One is coarse wavelength division multiplexing (CWDM) and the other is parallel single-mode fiber (PSM).
 What’s the difference between them?
-In this article, I will show their working principles to you respectively.
+What are their working principles respectively?

 Unlike CWDM QSFP+ transceiver which uses a LC connector, PSM QSFP+ is a parallel single-mode optical transceiver with an MTP/MPO fiber ribbon connector.
-It also offers 4 independent transmit and receive channels, each capable of 10G operation for an aggregate data rate of 40G on 10km of single-mode fiber.
+It also offers 4 independent transmit and receive channels, each capable of 10G operation for an aggregate data rate of 40G reaching up to 10 km over single-mode fiber.
 Proper alignment is ensured by the guide pins inside the receptacle.
 The cable usually cannot be twisted for proper channel to channel alignment.
 In terms of a PSM QSFP+, the transmitter module accepts electrical input signals compatible with common mode logic (CML) levels.
 All input data signals are differential and internally terminated.
 The receiver module converts parallel optical input signals via a photo detector array into parallel electrical output signals.
 The receiver module outputs electrical signals are also voltage compatible with CML levels.
 All data signals are differential and support a data rates up to 10.3G per channel.

-From an optical transceiver module structure viewpoint, PSM seems more cost effective because it uses a single uncooled CW laser which splits its output power into four integrated silicon modulators.
-Besides, its array-fiber coupling to an MTP connector is relatively simple.
+From an optical transceiver module structure viewpoint, PSM seems more cost-effective because it uses a single uncooled CW (continuous-wave) laser which splits its output power into four integrated silicon modulators.
+Besides, its array-fiber coupling to an MTP connector is relatively simpler.
 However, from an infrastructure viewpoint, PSM would be more expensive when the link distance is long, mainly due to the fact that PSM uses 8 optical single-mode fibers while CWDM uses only 2 optical single-mode fibers.
 A summary table comparing the key differences between CWDM and PSM is shown below:

 |4-wavelength CWDM multiplexer and demultiplexer||Needed||No need|